3M and Discovery Education Lau - GuruFocus.com

 - Science in Your Community: Funding can be used to support alumni initiatives such as community enrichment opportunities, school events, or community activation projects.
 Five alumni are eligible to receive $1,000 each annually.

 Grant applications are now available for submission through application close on March 23, 2023.
-More information about the 3M Young Scientist Challenge Alumni Network and Grants Program applications are available here.
+More information about the 3M Young Scientist Challenge Alumni Network and Grant Program applications are available here.

 The award-winning 3M Young Scientist Challenge supplements the 3M and Discovery Education program - Young Scientist Lab - which provides no-cost dynamic digital resources for students, teachers, and families to explore, transform, and innovate the world around them.
 All the resources are also available through the Young Scientist Lab Channel and in the Social Impact Partnerships channel on Discovery Education's recently enhanced K-12 learning platform.